Viktor Emil Frankl

-Viktor Emil Frankl, M.D., Ph.D. was Professor of Neurology and Psychiatry at the University of Vienna Medical School.
+Viktor E. Frankl, M.D., Ph.D. was Professor of Neurology and Psychiatry at the University of Vienna Medical School

-Frankl held lectures at 209 universities on all 5 continents.
+Psychotherapy", after Freud's Psychoanalysis and Adler's Individual Psychology.
+Frankl held lectures at 209 universities on all continents.

-Frankl held the Solo Flight Certificate and the Mountain Guide badge of the Alpine Club "Donauland".
-Three difficult climbing trails (on the Rax and Peilstein mountains) were named after him.
+He held the Solo Flight Certificate and the Mountain Guide badge of the Alpine Club "Donauland".
+Three climbing trails on the Rax and Peilstein mountains were named after him.

 - Harvard University, Cambridge

 - University of Dallas, Texas